SACGF/variantgrid/classification/__classification_readme.md

 This is the overall value of a classification that goes from Benign, Likely Benign, VUS (Variant of Uncertain Significance), Likely Pathogenic, Pathogenic.
 In addition, a lot of environments are configured to have different levels of VUS, VUS_A, VUS_B, VUS_C with VUS_B being in the middle and VUS_A being more pathogenic.

+The options for the Clinical Significance evidence keys also come with a "bucket" attribute for determining discordance.

 ## Discordance

 When two or more classifications for the same Allele have their clinical significances fall into different "buckets" it is considered a Discordance (Discordances can be enabled/disabled in the settings file).
-When this is first detected a DiscordanceReport is created.
+When this is first detected, a DiscordanceReport is created.
 At the time that all (non-withdrawn) classifications are in the same bucket, the DiscordanceReport is closed.

 ### Pending Concordance